AmeenahRiffin/Tech501-Ameenah/Week 5/Jenkins/Installing_Own_Jenkins.md

 - Set up the required environments:
    - Node JS 20 for the Sparta test app
    - Java 17 and MySQL for the World API
+- Built the Jenkins pipeline for app deployment

 **What I still need to do:**
-1. Build the Jenkins pipeline for app deployment

-2. Create documentation including:
+1. Create documentation including:
    - Setup instructions
    - Jenkins pipeline diagram
    - General process diagram

- -
-3. Record the 5-7 minute demonstration video showing:
+2. Record the 5-7 minute demonstration video showing:
    - Jenkins build process
    - Environment setup
    - Pipeline rebuild steps